GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

       create  config/initializers/airbrake.rb
 ```

 This will automatically generate a configuration file at `config/initializers/airbrake.rb`.
 Feel free to take a look at this file as it is well documented and allows you to modify the settings of your `Airbrake` integration, if needed.
-The [official documentation](https://github.com/airbrake/airbrake-ruby#config-options) includes a full list of configuration values and options.
+The [documentation](https://github.com/airbrake/airbrake-ruby#config-options) includes a full list of configuration values and options.

 Lastly, you can test the Rails `Airbrake` integration by invoking the `rake airbrake:test` command (or `rails airbrake:test` for newer version of Rails) from your terminal: